Injection Molding: Everything You Need to Know

 How Much Does Injection Molding Cost?

-The answer isn’t straightforward, as several factors contribute to the total expense, including material, complexity, and batch size.
+The answer isn’t straightforward, as several factors, including material, complexity, and batch size, contribute to the total expense.

 One of injection molding’s standout features is its compatibility with various materials.
 The process can handle various plastics, including ABS, polypropylene, polystyrene, and polyethylene.
 These materials offer a range of properties, such as heat resistance, impact strength, flexibility, or electrical insulation, allowing the creation of parts with specific performance requirements.